 - Towards a qualifications framework for Central America

-European partners will support the initiatives, and share their respective experience under the European Bologna Process where appropriate.
-Transversal activities, such as two major Europe-LA university association conferences and bi-lateral networking activities for European and LA associations, will also be incorporated throughout the project.
+European partners supported the initiatives, and shared their respective experience under the European Bologna Process where appropriate.
+Transversal activities, such as two major Europe-LA university association conferences and bi-lateral networking activities for European and LA associations, were also incorporated throughout the project.

-ALFA PUENTES brings together six associations from Europe (led by EUA, and including national associations from France (CPU), Germany (HRK), Spain (CRUE), Poland (CRASP) and Portugal (CRUP)) together with partners across LA, as well as OBREAL and the Asociación Grupo Santander (AGS).
-Each association has a respective history of cooperation with Latin America, and will utilise the project to deepen and broaden higher education internationalisation and bi-regional dialogue.
+Alfa PUENTES brings together six associations from Europe (led by EUA, and including national associations from France (CPU), Germany (HRK), Spain (CRUE), Poland (CRASP) and Portugal (CRUP)) together with partners across LA, as well as OBREAL and the SGroup.
+Each association has a respective history of cooperation with Latin America, and utilised the project to deepen and broaden higher education internationalisation and bi-regional dialogue.